eWaterCycle/infra/README.md

 Steps to create a eWaterCycle workspace:

 1. Create a new workspace
-2. Select collaborative organisation (CO) for example `ewatercycle-nlesc`
+2. Select collaborative organisation (CO) for example `ewatercycle-tudelft`
 3. Select `eWaterCycle dcache` catalog item
 4. Select size of VM (cpus/memory) based on use case
 5. Select storage item for home directories.
 Remember item you picked as you will need it in the workspace parameters.